Below is a map indicating where our clients suffered historic abuse. You can use the search bar to locate a place of historic abuse.

 How the case moves forwards will always be in your hands.

-The team of lawyers who will deal with your abuse claim are led by three of Scotland’s most experienced solicitors: Patrick McGuire, Laura Connor and Lindsay Bruce.
+The team of lawyers who will deal with your abuse claim are led by three of Scotland’s most experienced solicitors: Patrick McGuire, Laura Connor and Shona Cocksedge.
 They have worked for many years on some of Scotland’s most high-profile and sensitive cases and are dedicated to helping survivors who often find themselves in terrible circumstances and in need of specialist legal support.

 With offices throughout Scotland, our dedicated team of specialist solicitors are here to help, guide and support you and your family throughout your claim.
 Talk to Thompsons in confidence on 0800 0891 331.